Burnley Bus Company: Ribble Country

-CityZap
+CityZap Manchester

 In November 2017, a limited-stop express service running directly between Leeds and Manchester via the M62 was introduced, branded as CityZap.
 Similar to the other CityZap service between York and Leeds operated by sister company Yorkshire Coastliner, the service aimed to attract motorists and provide a competitive alternative to the railway.

 The service was notable for its use of sat-nav equipment to choose the quickest route and avoid congestions.

 The service operated with a fleet of four Wright Eclipse Urban 2 bodied Volvo B7RLE vehicles, branded for the route in a silver/red livery, and featured free WiFi and USB charging capabilities.

 The service was withdrawn in July 2018, owing to low passenger numbers.

+Burnley Connect

+This brand was created in 2015 to provide a new, fresh look for the Burnley local services: routes 1/1A/1B/1C, 2, 4/5, 8/8A and 9.
+The refresh coincided with the introduction of a fleet of Wright Streetlites in a two tone red and burgundy livery which was similar to the Mainline livery at the time.
+One of the buses carried a special promotional livery for the local football team.

+The Wright Streetlites purchased new for these services have since moved to Rosso and presently operate with the Blackburn Bus Company.

+Starship

+In 2006, what was then Transdev Burnley & Pendle rebranded their local routes, investing in a fleet of Cummins-engined Optare Versa buses branded as "Transdev starship" wearing an orange and yellow livery.
+This brand was created to oversee the bus services in and around Burnley that were not already branded.
+The Starship branded fleet was added to over the years with two further Optare Versas in 2012 as well as older vehicles including Optare Solos, Dennis Darts and Leyland Olympians.
+The last Starship branded buses operated in 2015, when another rebrand of the network occurred.

 Fleet and operations

 Depots

-As of April 2022, the company operates from a single depot in Burnley, which it shares with Rosso.
+As of January 2026, the company operates from a single depot in Burnley.

 Vehicles

 As of March 2024, the fleet consists of 79 buses.
 The fleet consists of diesel-powered single and double-deck buses manufactured by Wrightbus, Plaxton, Alexander Dennis and Optare, as well as minibuses manufactured by Mellor.